HakonHarnes/img-clip.nvim/README.md

   </tbody>
 </table>

-> 💡 If you're having issues on Windows, change the shell to `powershell` or `pwsh`.
+> 💡 If you're having issues on Windows, try changing the default shell to `powershell` or `pwsh`.
 See `:h shell-powershell`.

 > ⚠️ MacOS URLs only work in Safari.

-> ⚠️ WSL is currently not supported.

 ## Demonstration